Robert Leroy Anderson: Early life

 Robert Leroy Anderson was born on December 4, 1969, at Sioux Valley Hospital in Sioux Falls, South Dakota, the third son of Leland and Ruth Anderson.
 While Anderson was still a boy, the family moved to Groton, where Anderson's younger sister was born.
 In 1976, the Anderson family returned to Sioux Falls and Anderson attended Hayward Elementary School.
 He later went to Washington High School.

 In November 1986, Anderson moved to Kansas City, Missouri, with a friend's family.
 He enrolled in school but dropped out when his friend also quit.
 In 1987, he worked at an amusement park, operating a rollercoaster.
 One day, while he was at work, two trains on the ride collided, sending eight people to the hospital.
 Anderson was later cleared of any wrongdoing.
 In the summer of 1987, Anderson returned to South Dakota to live with his aunt and sister.
 He attended school but dropped out once again and went to work at a restaurant.

 In February 1989, at the age of 19, Anderson married 17-year-old Elizabeth Ann Nielsen, a high school senior he had met through a friend.
 The couple later divorced shortly after the birth of their first child in 1990.
-In September 1991, Anderson had a second child with a coworker named Elaine Edna Gardner, whom he had been dating.
+In September 1991, Anderson had another child with a coworker named Elaine Edna Gardner, whom he had been dating.
 In December 1992, Anderson married Gardner.
-The couple had another child in January 1994, and their third and final child in April 1995.
+The couple had a second child in January 1994, and their third and final child in April 1995.
 In total, Anderson fathered four children, three sons and one daughter.